MichaelWarmbier/PitSweeper/README.md

 ```
 ###### Code presented is written in C++.
 Original code is ActionScript.

 Because of this fairly complex level generation, a large amount of variety is offered and it is unlikely that the player will ever encounter the same circumstances.
+In terms of room variants, without including the items and enemies placed later, there are a total of **168** different types of levels a player may encounter.

 ### Level Data